benhollar/Music-Military-MATLAB/Honors Project/readme.md

 This is the entire codebase for the MATLAB project which was used to gather data in pursuit of answering the question: Does a country's national anthem relate to its military strength?

+### How To Run

+Download the repository, and add it to your MATLAB folder.
+The MP3 files will need to be moved to the main folder (they cannot be nested as they currently are).
+Then, simply run MMM_Master_Script as you would any other MATLAB script.

 Characteristics Analyzed via MATLAB:
 - Tempo and Pace
 - Dynamic Expression